postman-open-technologies/bingchain/README.md

-# 🦜️🔗 LangChain-mini
+# 🕵️🔗 BingChain

-This is a very simple re-implementation of [LangChain](https://github.com/hwchase17/langchain), in ~100 lines of code.
-In essence, it is an LLM (GPT-3.5) powered chat application that is able to use tools (Google search and a calculator) in order to hold conversations and answer questions.
+This is a fork of [langchain-mini](https://github.com/ColinEberhardt/langchain-mini), a very simple re-implementation of [LangChain](https://github.com/hwchase17/langchain), in ~110 lines of code.
+In essence, it is an LLM (GPT-3.5) powered chat application that is able to use tools (Microsoft Bing search and a calculator) in order to hold conversations and answer questions.

 Here's an example: